-- Speed Runs and Long Runs are essential parts of the plan to maximize your training. - You have three Recovery Runs and two Rest Days use them to break up your Speed and Long Runs.
-Try to avoid doing Speed Runs and Long Runs on back-to-back days.
+- Speed Runs and Long Runs are essential parts of the plan to maximize your training. - You have two Recovery Runs and two Rest Days use them to break up your Speed and Long Runs.
+Avoid doing Speed Runs on back-to-back days.